AlmasB/CI346/Glossary.md

 -TODO: expand on this

 **Functional Paradigm**
 Functional programming solves computing problems by chaining functions together.
-Functions are computations that are idempotent, similar to mathematical functions.
+Functions are computations that have the same effect whether done once or multiple times (**idempotent**), similar to mathematical functions.
 They have referential transparency - that is a function always returns the same output for a given input.
 Typically there is no state and therefore no side-effects.
 Iterative loops are not allowed in functional programs, instead recursive calls are used.

 Using _Haskell_ as the example language
 ```haskell